Serbia in the Middle Ages: Vukanović dynasty in Serbia

 The Grand Principality of Serbia was founded c.
 1090 by Vukan, Grand Prince of Serbia.
 His expansion over the Serbian-Byzantine frontier resulted in the Byzantine–Serbian War (1090–1095) (and Battle of Zvečan in 1094).
-Although some historians consider that Stari Ras and its region of Raška (Rascia) then became Serbian possessions, it was constantly re-captured by the Byzantines until the 1140s, and only during the time of Stefan Nemanja (cca.
+Although some historians consider that Stari Ras and its region of Raška (Rascia) at this time became Serbian possessions, it was constantly re-captured by the Byzantines until the 1140s, and only during the time of Stefan Nemanja (cca.
 1160s) "the Serbs finally conquered the Rascian region".

-The grand principality lasted until the elevation to kingdom in 1217.
+The Grand Principality lasted until its elevation to a kingdom in 1217.
 For the first half of this period, Serbia was ruled by the Vukanović dynasty, a cadet branch of the Vojislavljević dynasty of Duklja, while in the second half it was ruled by the Nemanjić dynasty, itself a cadet line of the Vukanović.